1993 raid on Mthatha

 On 8 October 1993, Mzwandile Mfeya (12 years), Sandiso Yose (12 years), twins Samora and Sadat Mpendulo (16 years) and Thando Mtembu (17 years) were shot dead in a South African Defence Force (SADF) raid on an alleged base of the Azanian People's Liberation Army (APLA), the Pan Africanist Congress' military wing, at the Mpendulo family home in the Northcrest suburb of Mthatha.
-The house belonged to a PAC member Sicelo Mpendulo, the father of Samora and Sadat.
+The house belonged to a PAC member Sigqibo Mpendulo, the father of Samora and Sadat.
 According to PAC and police sources in the Transkei, the five victims were killed in their beds.
 The raid was authorised by President F. W. de Klerk.